mandreko/mattandreko.com_hugo/content/blog/2023-03-07-pc-volume-knob-project.markdown

 {{% figure class="img-responsive" src="/img/kicad_pcb.png#center" %}}

 I've placed the KiCad files into [GitHub](https://github.com/mandreko/PC_Volume_Knob_PCB).
 If you're downloading the PCB files to make some of your own, I'd highly recommend checking out [PCBWay](https://www.pcbway.com/).
 I used them for my boards, and they came out excellent.
 They were also very inexpensive.
+In addition to custom PCBs, they can also do 3D Printing and CNC/Machining.
+I have a couple projects that require aluminum, so I look forward to trying out the CNC projects in the future.

 I picked the white PCBs:

 {{% figure class="img-responsive" src="/img/pc-volume-boards.jpg#center" %}}

+If you're designing a circuit in KiCad, PCBWay now has a [one-click plugin](https://www.pcbway.com/blog/News/PCBWay_Plug_In_for_KiCad_3ea6219c.html) to automatically submit your PCB design and create an order.
+I *wish* I would have known about this plugin earlier.

 ## Modifying the Arduino Code